|

 Size and medium unknown.

-Special thanks to David Edward Byrd for providing this to
+Special thanks to David Edward Byrd and David Layton for providing these images to

 |